-The Community Solar program would produce 40 Megawatts of power, making it one of the largest community solar initiatives in the nation.
-This would generate enough energy to power 10,000 homes and reduce the city’s carbon emissions and pollution by 45,000 metric tons (or the equivalent of taking 8,743 cars off the road annually).
+A strong community solar program would also help reduce our reliance on fossil fuels that increase pollution and hasten global warming.
+Community solar would produce 40 megawatts of power, making it one of the largest community solar initiatives in the nation.
+It would generate enough energy to power 10,000 homes and reduce the city’s carbon emissions and pollution by 45,000 metric tons — the equivalent of taking 8,743 cars off the road annually.